Dala0/Open-Object-System/README.md

 The objects will exist inside a virtual three dimensional space.
 A two dimensional display will be possible by setting up a camera suitably and snapping all objects to zero on the Z axis.

 Users will be able to connect objects together using virtual patch leads.
+Some objects will be able to autonomously connect to and disconnect from other objects.
 Connections between objects will use inputs and outputs.
 Each object will be able to have a large number of inputs and outputs.
 Inputs and outputs will have data transfer types, such as numbers, text, audio, video, script, and MIDI.

 It will be possible to group objects together using various methods such as the following: -